mohitdhatrak/Sports-Emoji-Interpreter/README.md

-# Sports-Emoji-Interpreter
+# Sports Emoji Interpreter

-Sports emoji interpreter app, built using React for level 0 of neoG camp.
+Not very good with emojis?

+Check out this Sports Emoji Interpreter to boost your emoji vocabulary.

 You can try it [here](https://sports-emoji-interpreter.netlify.app/)